 The LRBA exists to improve, extend and maintain the wonderful network of bridleways in the two Shire counties of Leicestershire and Rutland and their immediate surroundings.
 At LRBA we have a splendid programme of LRBA Rides, for which you have to be a member.
 For other Non LRBA Rides please click here.
 The annual cost is only £10 and all you have to do is to send in the Membership Form.

 The rides cost £10 (£5 for under 18s); the Ride Entry Form should be sent to the individual ride organiser listed on the Rides Programme.
 We have area meetings twice a year in the 7 areas across the two counties, at which we discuss bridleway matters.
 The dates and locations of the next set of meetings can be seen in Area Meetings.
 The News section gives information on bridleway closures and problems as well as events.
 The latest issue of our Newsletter can also be found in the news section and shows how active we are in trying to improve the network of riding routes in our region.

-Day to day updates are to be found on our Facebook page, so click on the logo below to catch up on our latest news and photographs.
-This was started in October 2016 by two Administrators - Lynne Pass and Mary Holland and is currently building up its membership.
-It’s available for LRBA members to post information about local Bridleway problems and hazards so that it is immediately available to warn local riders.
-LRBA members can post and update information relevant to equestrians.
+Day to day updates are to be found on our Facebook page.
+Click on the logo below to catch up on our latest news and photographs.
+LRBA members can send information about local Bridleway problems and hazards to firstname.lastname@example.org to be immediately available to warn local riders.
 We can publicise and enhance details of LRBA events and those of other local equestrian organisations.
 Adverts are not permitted.
-If you have other information about events, bridleway problems or related matters, please feel free to contact a member of the committee.